 Assets under a Trust are not subject to the delay of Probate, as long as there is a surviving Trustee.
 Extra legal costs are usually involved in running a Trust.

 With the assistance of one of our strategic partners, we can help you arrange a Will that is correctly worded.
 We can also help you plan your investments.

-a Trust is possible to organise investment and estate planning together-we offer different trusts for different asset classes.
+With a Trust IT is possible to organize investment and Estate planning together-we offer different Trusts for different asset classes.

 Wills become public on death, so everyone can see who received what.
 This is not ideal in complex family situations.